-Marnix, whose parents are Dutch, grew up in Australia and joined Wittenborg University of Applied Sciences in 2014, where he is doing a BA (Hons) in Hospitality Management.
+Marnix, whose parents are Dutch, grew up in Australia and joined WUAS in 2014, where he is doing a BA (Hons) in Hospitality Management.

 Marnix was part of the hotel’s hospitality team – assisting in the food & beverage department, performing reception duties in the hotel and conference halls, and also helped out in the sales department.
 Parc Spelderholt is situated in Beekbergen, close to Apeldoorn.